thackmann/MicroMetabolism/README.md

 2)  In the R menu, click “File -> New script”.
 Paste the <a href="https://github.com/thackmann/MicroMetabolism/blob/master/MicroMetabolism/demo/demo_make_predictions.R">demo script</a> for making predictions into the new window.
 3)  In R menu, click “Edit -> Run all”.

-## Operation
+### Making predictions
-### With test data
+#### With test data
 1)  In R, open the <a href="https://github.com/thackmann/MicroMetabolism/blob/master/MicroMetabolism/demo/demo_make_predictions.R">demo script</a> for making predictions.
 2)  In R menu, click “Edit -> Run all”.
 Accept all prompts to update R packages and install Miniconda.

-### With user data
+#### With user data
 1)  In R, open the <a href="https://github.com/thackmann/MicroMetabolism/blob/master/MicroMetabolism/demo/demo_download_and_extract.R">demo script</a> for downloading articles and extracting descriptions.
 2)  In R menu, click “Edit -> Run all”.
 3)  Use the data extracted to prepare training data.
+Specifically, read written descriptions and label some species as positive or negative for traits.
+Species not labeled will have their traits predicted.
+See <a href="https://github.com/thackmann/MicroMetabolism/blob/master/MicroMetabolism/inst/extdata/make_predictions.csv">test data</a> for an example.

+### Testing accuracy
+#### With test data
+1)  In R, open the <a href="https://github.com/thackmann/MicroMetabolism/blob/master/MicroMetabolism/demo/demo_make_predictions.R">demo script</a> for making predictions.
+2)  In R menu, click “Edit -> Run all”.
+Accept all prompts to update R packages and install Miniconda.

+#### With user data
+1)  In R, open the <a href="https://github.com/thackmann/MicroMetabolism/blob/master/MicroMetabolism/demo/demo_download_and_extract.R">demo script</a> for downloading articles and extracting descriptions.
+2)  In R menu, click “Edit -> Run all”.
-Specifically, read written descriptions and label a subset as positive or negative for traits.
-See <a href="https://github.com/thackmann/MicroMetabolism/blob/master/MicroMetabolism/inst/extdata/train_eval_data.csv">test data</a> for an example.
+3)  Use the data extracted to prepare training data.
+Specifically, read written descriptions and label species as positive or negative for traits.
+All species must be labeled, or accuracy cannot be evalauted.
+See <a href="https://github.com/thackmann/MicroMetabolism/blob/master/MicroMetabolism/inst/extdata/test_accuracy.csv">test data</a> for an example.

 ## Troubleshooting
 * <a href= "https://github.com/thackmann/MicroMetabolism/blob/main/troubleshoot/cannot-run-TensorFlow.md">When running R, TensorFlow delivers message "Error: Installation of TensorFlow not found."</a>
 * <a href= "https://github.com/thackmann/MicroMetabolism/blob/main/troubleshoot/cannot-download-Bergey.md">Articles fail to download from Bergey's Manual, or extracted information looks incomplete</a>